Evaluating Taoism and Zen

 In summary, while other ancient Chinese philosophies focus on moral and personal duty, the Zhuangzi promotes “carefree wandering” and becoming “one with the Way.”
 9

-Unlike the tales of the Zhuangzi, The Way of G>O>D> in no way rejects reality.
+Unlike the tales of the Zhuangzi, The Way of Continuing Creation in no way rejects reality.
 We are opposed to a life of aimless wandering.
-We do not hold with the belief that constructive effort is pointless becasuse in the end, nothing matters.
+We do not hold with the belief that constructive effort is pointless because in the end, nothing matters.
 11

 A good many Chinese symbols can be translated in a number of ways, so translations of the Tao Te Ching into English (or into any other language) vary a good deal.
 One of the best translations into English is Stephen Mitchell’s, published in 1988, and this Essay takes its quotations from Mitchell’s work.